Wildlife

 Chihuahuan Hook-nosed Snake, Gyalopion canum.
 Photo: miles_horne, iNaturalist, CC BY.

 Primarily eats spiders, insects, centipedes, and scorpions.
-Observe it without picking it up or moving it by hand.

 Key detailWhat to look for